Safety and Risk Management

 The most significant impact that individual departments can have on hazardous waste costs is to reduce the volume of waste required to be handled.
 Faculty and supervisors are encouraged to consider ways of reducing the volume of waste or preserving the reuse of the materials through the redesign of experiments and work processes.
 Recyclable materials should be kept separate from other waste.
 Efforts should be made to decontaminate, detoxify, neutralize, or otherwise render the waste nonhazardous.
 Different waste materials should be kept segregated whenever possible.

 Hazardous waste materials must be handled by means of one of the following:

-- For Reagents treatment by the originating laboratory to render the waste non-hazardous.
+- Treatment by the originating laboratory to render the waste non hazardous.